whiteinge/eseth/index.rst

 Esoteric Rubbish
 ================

-.. rubric:: Rambling so inconsequential it will change your religion
+.. rubric:: Rambling so bereft of purpose it will change your religion

 .. toctree::
     :maxdepth: 0